I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Now we are going to see some aquatic plants that you can keep in your sand substrate that can do well without any fertilizers.

-Now like most plants, some plants in this list like Amazon sword, Ludwigia repens, etc if you supplement them with fertilizers it will certainly increase their growth rate and coloration.
+Now like most plants, some plants in this list like Amazon sword, Ludwigia repens, etc. If you supplement them with fertilizers it will certainly increase their growth rate and coloration.

 3. Amazon sword